mhetrick/hetrickcv/README.md

 - 8-channel crossfader/mixer: Use up to eight different inputs.
 Monitor the Mix Out.
 Use the SCAN control to smoothly crossfade between the eight inputs.
 - 8-channel distributor: Plug a modulation signal into the All In input.
 Manipulate the SCAN control to send that signal to up to eight destinations.
 - 8 VCAs: Use up to eight different inputs.
 Manipulate the SCAN control and monitor the individual outputs.

+### XY to Polar
+This is a very simple two-way converter.
+This takes in two voltages (X and Y) and treats them as cartesian coordinates.
+It then converts these to Polar coordinates.
+The Polar outputs are normalled to Polar inputs, which are then converted back into X, Y Cartesian coordinates.

 ### Waveshaper
 This is a hyperbolic waveshaper, the exact same one used on [Unfiltered Audio's Dent](https://unfilteredaudio.com/products/dent) (the SHAPE control in the top-row distortion).
 At 12 o'clock, the input signal is unaffected.
 As you turn the control clockwise, the signal is turned into a square wave.
 As you turn the contol counter-clockwise, signals are turned into needles.
 This is easiest to hear by using a sine wave input (you can see it by using the Fundamental Scope module).